Minhtrna/Pycamo/README.md

 ## How It Works?

 This camouflage pattern generator is based on fractal noise.
-Below is an overview of its working process:

 ### 1. Extract Colors

-The first step involves extracting the main colors from an input image.
+The first step is extract main colors from an input image.

 ![Extract Colors](https://github.com/user-attachments/assets/5c20d5a4-dee0-44fa-b9ec-ee092a0c42e1)